esogelola/cheapmunk/README.md

 ## Challenges We Ran Into

-When developing Wadle we opted to utilize a more complex backend which included
+When developing Cheapmunk we opted to utilize a more complex backend which included

 - Designing a modular frontend with support
 - Second time working as a team at a Hackathon